ramesh-lingappan/prometheus-pushgateway-demo/README.md

 # Testing

-First, call the endpoint `http://localhost:8080/hello`
+Once the application has completed running,

-Second, open the Prometheus Push Gateway `http://localhost:9091` and see the metrics, mainly the `hello_counter`
+Open the Prometheus Push Gateway `http://localhost:9091` and see the metrics, mainly the `hello_counter`

-Third, you can also open Prometheus dashboard `http://localhost:9090` to check the metrics
+You can also open Prometheus dashboard `http://localhost:9090` to check the metrics

 [Spring Boot]: https://spring.io/blog/2019/10/16/spring-boot-2-2-0